Eddycodes27/GA-Project-1-Game/README.md

 MVP

--A working initial screen to start game
+•A working initial screen to start game
--An HUD with health status, current score and current level -A moving space background
+•An HUD with health status, current score and current level •A moving space background
--An airship controlled by player
+•An airship controlled by player
--Enemies that block path of player airship
+•Enemies that block path of player airship

 Stretch Goals

--Powerups
+•Powerups
--Different types of enemies
+•Different types of enemies
--A "just to enjoy the music" mode in the initial screen -More levels
+•A "just to enjoy the music" mode in the initial screen •More levels
--A floating rubber duck
+•A floating rubber duck